byu/serf/README.md

 The Parcel in Ruby (Datastructure) is represented simply as:

-* A 2 element Hash: { headers: headers, message: message}.
+* A 2 element Hash: { headers: headers, message: message }.

 NOTE: Hashie::Mash is *Awesome*. (https://github.com/intridea/hashie)
 NOTE: Serf passes the parcel as frozen Hashie::Mash instances